Common Concerns of New Parents (And How to Handle Them)

 However, every baby is always going to be different.
 One parent’s baby might be sleeping all night at ten weeks old, while another not be until five months old or older!
 If you truly are worried about your baby’s sleeping habits and ability to sleep for stretches of time, you should consult your pediatrician or a pediatric sleep consultant.

-Trust your gut, feed them when they’re hungry, and let them sleep up to 3-4 hours during those early days if they want to sleep.
+Trust your gut, feed them when they’re hungry, and let them sleep for 3 to 4 hours during those early days if they want to.
 You’re doing great as long as they aren’t losing weight and your pediatrician isn’t concerned!

 These are some common concerns of new parents and how to handle them.
 Remember to trust your instincts, reach out for help when needed, and remind yourself YOU’RE DOING AWESOME!